boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 ***Individual***

-You can select rule settings by clicking `Individual` radio button.
-Now, color customization window renders as follows.
+You can select individual rule settings by clicking on the `Individual` radio button.
+The color customization window will then render as follows.

 ![Individual](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/individual.png)

-This type renders with Individual default color for each point of series.
-You can change it's color by Individual color pickers.
+This type renders with an individual default color for each point of the series.
+You can change its color using the Individual color pickers.

-You can save your changes by clicking the `Save` button.
-If you want to reset your changes there is an option to render its default color `Reset.`
+Save your changes by clicking the `Save` button.
+If you want to reset your changes, there is an option to `Reset` to the default color.

 ### Font settings

-This section allows you to customize the font size of combo chart elements.
+This section allows you to customize the font size of the combo chart elements.

 ![Font settings](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/font-settings.png)

 #### Auto font Size and font size

-By default, the 'Auto Font Size' property is enabled.
-Auto font size property used to set font size based on dashboard viewing client machine resolution.
-If the user wants to customize or set the fixed font size, then the user needs to disable auto font size and set the required font size.
+By default, the `Auto Font Size` property is enabled.
+This property is used to set the font size based on the dashboard viewing client machine resolution.
+If you want to customize or set a fixed font size, you need to disable the auto font size and set the required font size.

 #### Filter